freerange/site/soups/weeknotes/week-139.snip.markdown

 ### Meeting people

-On Monday, {l james-adam, James} and {l tom-ward, I} popped down to [LRUG](http://lrug.org) to hear [Chris Parsons](http://chrismdp.github.com/) and other members of the [Agile Delivery Network](http://www.agiledelivery.net/) talk about their experiences building the new Government [e-petitions site](http://epetitions.direct.gov.uk/).
+On Monday, <%= l('james-adam', 'James') %> and <%= l('tom-ward', 'I') %> popped down to [LRUG](http://lrug.org) to hear [Chris Parsons](http://chrismdp.github.com/) and other members of the [Agile Delivery Network](http://www.agiledelivery.net/) talk about their experiences building the new Government [e-petitions site](http://epetitions.direct.gov.uk/).
 They demonstrated clearly what can be achieved by an agile team in a very short timescale, but better than that, were candid about what things went wrong.

 We also dropped in at the [Ruby Business Meetup](http://www.meetup.com/Ruby-Business-UK/), chatting about all things ruby and business.